Sun PhuQuoc Airways

-Sun PhuQuoc Airways LLC (SPA; Công ty TNHH Hàng Không Mặt Trời Phú Quốc) is a Vietnamese startup leisure-oriented carrier founded by Sun Group.
-The airline received its air operator's certificate in September 2025 and will commence official commercial operations from November 2025.
+Sun PhuQuoc Airways LLC (SPA; Công ty TNHH Hàng Không Mặt Trời Phú Quốc) is a Vietnamese leisure-focused full-service carrier founded by Sun Group.
+The airline received its air operator's certificate in September 2025 and commenced official commercial operations from November 2025.

+History

+On 21 January 2025, Vietnamese conglomerate Sun Group founded Sun PhuQuoc Airways (SPA/SPQ) as a leisure carrier.
+On 25 September 2025, the airline got its Air Operators Certificate (AOC) and was cleared to launch ticket sales on 15 October 2025.

+On 1 November 2025, Sun PhuQuoc Airways was cleared to commence commercial operations.

+On 15 January 2026, Sun Group announced that SPA will start flying internationally starting March 29th to Taipei, Seoul, and more.

+On 16 February 2026, the airline received two A320neos from defunct Icelandic carrier Play Airlines.

+On 17 February 2026, Sun Group announced that SPA will start charters to Mumbai and Vijayawada.

+On 18 February 2026, Sun PhuQuoc Airways signed a deal with Boeing for 20 787 Dreamliners and options for up to 40 airframes totally.
+As of April 2026, airline will also take delivery of used Airbus A330s formerly operated by American Airlines.

 Destinations

-From November 1 until the end of 2025, Sun PhuQuoc Airways will operate routes from Phú Quốc to Ho Chi Minh City, Hanoi, and Da Nang; as well as Hanoi–Ho Chi Minh City and Ho Chi Minh City–Da Nang.
+From November 1 until the end of 2025, Sun PhuQuoc Airways operated routes from Phú Quốc to Ho Chi Minh City, Hanoi, and Da Nang; as well as Hanoi–Ho Chi Minh City and Ho Chi Minh City–Da Nang.

-Official ticket sales begin on October 15, 2025, for flights connecting popular tourist destinations such as Phú Quốc, Ho Chi Minh City, Hanoi, and Da Nang.
+Official ticket sales began on 15 October 2025, for flights connecting popular tourist destinations such as Phú Quốc, Ho Chi Minh City, Hanoi, and Da Nang.

+On 15 January 2026, Sun PhuQuoc Airways launched its first international direct flight to Taipei starting on the 29th of March.

-As of November 2025, Sun PhuQuoc Airways operates or has operated to the following destinations:
+As of July 2026, Sun PhuQuoc Airways operates or has operated to the following destinations: